FrHorschig/kant-search-backend/README.md

 # KantSearchBackend

 This is the Go backend for the kant-search project.
-It reads and writes frontend data to and from a PostgreSQL database.
-The application uses the `spacy` python library for splitting texts into sentences.
+It reads frontend data from a PostgreSQL database.

+This backend also implements the endpoint for uploading data and writing it to the PostgreSQL database.
+This corresponding code will be moved to a separate repository in the future.

 ## Contributing